callistaenterprise/openshift-tutorial/README.md

 ## Rolling upgrade of the service to quotes:2

-The deployed service have a problem, it doesn't handle the language parameter correctly.
+The deployed service have a problem, the portal ask the service for quotes in Swedish but gets them in English as seen in the examples above.

-Try ask for a quote in Swedish:
+Use curl to ask for a quote in Swedish:

 	curl localhost:30090/quote?language=sv
 	> {"quote":"You, too, Brutus?","language":"sv"}

-...and you will still get one in English :-(
+...and you will get it in English :-(

-Version 2 of the quote service fix this problem :-)
+Version 2 of the quotes service, however, fix this problem :-)

+So we need to upgrade to the v2 of the quotes service!

+We want to do this upgrade without any downtime, i.e. performing a *rolling upgrade* where the application is operational during the upgrade of the backend service with no noticable downtime!

-To be able to notice the rolling upgrade start the following script in a nother temrinal windows (but in the samt folder):
+To be able to verify that the rolling upgrade works, start the following script in another terminal windows (but in the same directory):

 	./openshift-tutorial/scripts/get-portal-home.sh

-Pay attention to how the faulty english quotes are started to partly be exchanged to swedish to finaly only display swedish quotes.
-Also note how the upgrade will be performed without any interruption!
+Pay attention to how the faulty English quotes are started to partly be exchanged to Swedish and finaly only quotes in Swedish are displayed.
+Also note how the upgrade is performed without any interruption!

-Perform the rolling upgrade:
+Initiate the rolling upgrade:

 	kubectl rolling-update quotes -f openshift-tutorial/quotes/quotes-controller-v2.yaml --update-period=10s
 	> Created quotes-v2